onepf/OpenIAB/README.md

 1. Do not write directly to the team members.
 2. Check [FAQ](https://github.com/onepf/OpenIAB/wiki/FAQ) for your question/issue.
-3. Choose a correct queue of issuess.
+3. Choose a correct queue of issuess
  * https://github.com/onepf/OpenIAB-Unity-Plugin/issues for Unity devs
  * https://github.com/onepf/OpenIAB/issues for Android Java devs
  * https://github.com/onepf/OpenIAB-Cordova-Plugin/issues for Cordova devs